MicrosoftDocs/cpp-docs/docs/mfc/reference/cwinthread-class.md

 ### Remarks

 The `m_nThreadID` data member is a public variable of type DWORD.
-It is only valid if underlying thread currently exists.
+It is only valid if underlying kernel thread object currently exists.
+Also see remarks about [m_hThread](#m_hthread) lifetime.

 ### Example